-VIDEO LAB
+VIDFO LAB

-Room B06
+Room BO6A

-In the Video Lab students learn the language of video.
-A variety of capturing equipment is available for student use in the studio, including HD digital cameras, steadicam, and audio recorders.
-Included in this facility is a digital lab with 20 workstations, NTSC monitors, converter boxes, CD/DVD burners, and decks operating on the latest Macintosh-supported video and sound editing software.
+In the Video Lab, students can learn the language of video.
+A variety of capturing equipment is available for student use in the studio, including HD video cameras, steadicam camera support and audio recording equipment.
+Included in this facility is a computer lab with 20 workstations operating on the latest Apple supported video and sound editing software.